Meadow Crest Playground | Inclusive Play For All Abilities

 Meadow Crest Playground replaced two small playgrounds for the city and school district that sat back-to-back, separated by an eight-foot chain-link fence along the property border.
 The playground on the city side was part of a site that includes the North Highlands Community Center, while the school district side had an aging playground that served the Hillcrest Early Childhood Center, which was being replaced with the new Meadow Crest Early Learning Center.
 The district wide public preschool enrolls 600 children, ages three to five, about half of whom have special needs.

-The playground’s icon is a 25-foot-long colorful caterpillar climbing sculpture.
-Sure to be how children recognize and recall this fabulous playground.
-Perhaps the most popular spot—the “icon of the whole playground”--is the 25-foot-long multi-colored caterpillar sculpture, says Todd Black, ASLA, capital project coordinator for Renton’s Parks Planning & Natural Resources department.
+Perhaps the most popular spot—the “icon of the whole playground”--is the 25-foot-long multi-colored caterpillar sculpture, says Todd Black, ASLA, capital project coordinator for Renton’s Parks Planning & Natural Resources Department.
 “It’s not only a cool design, but also very functional.
 Kids can climb, exercise their fine and gross motor skills, and really feel their accomplishment as they climb to the nose of the caterpillar.”
 Black adds that he’s seen 200-pound adults clamber over the caterpillar, balancing on the disc swing, and try to fit into the bucket swings.

 The playground is divided into three areas: One play area focuses on early childhood, one focuses on children ages 5 to 12, and one is easily used by both groups for climbing, swinging, spinning and sliding.
 Children can play anywhere on the playground, but the design allows younger children to play independently from older children, whose play area is delineated by a low seating wall.

 The early childhood areas feature equipment that helps young children develop balance, coordination, social skills, and imagination.
 They can climb on a sculpted ladybug, and spin in an Omni Spinner and on a ring-like Super Nova.
-A glider swing is big enough to accommodate a pile of kids.
-They can try the balance beam and play in a little house.
-In the painted-games area, children can hopscotch on a dragonfly or balance on a bee flying to a flower.
+A glider swing is big enough to accommodate a pile of kids, including those in a wheelchair.
+Children can try the balance beam and play in a little house.
+In the painted-games area, they can hopscotch on a dragonfly or balance on a bee flying to a flower.

 The Rolling Hills synthetic turf mound invites them to climb up and roll down, and in a climbing area, they can travel the circular walk or climb the tree to the top of a play structure and slide down the slide.
 Children on tricycles or in wheelchairs rolling on the Wavy Walk can stop at a stop sign, fill up at the gas station, and slow down in the school zone.
 They can also enjoy the sensory delight of making music on oversized instruments.